-\begin{theorem}[Generalized Distinguishing Algorithm] There exists a polynomial-time quantum algorithm that, for each $n\in\nat$, $\pi\in {\cal K}^m_n$, and $s\in\integer_{m}$, decrypts $\rho_\pi^{(s)}(n)$ to $s$ with exponentially-small error probability. \end{theorem} \begin{proof} Let $\chi$ be any given quantum state of the form $\rho_\pi^{(s)}$ for a certain hidden permutation $\pi\in{\cal K}_n^m$ and a hidden parameter $s$.
-Note that $\chi$ is the mixture of pure states $\ket{\Phi_{\pi,s}^\sigma}$ over a randomly chosen $\sigma\in S_n$.
-It thus suffices to give a polynomial-time quantum algorithm that decrypts $\ket{\Phi_{\pi,s}^\sigma}$ to $s$ for any fixed $\sigma$.
-Such an algorithm can be given by conducting the following {\em Generalized Controlled-$\pi$ Test}, which is a straightforward generalization of the distinguishing algorithm given in Theorem~\ref{trapdoor}.\\ {\sf [Generalized Controlled-$\pi$ Test]} \begin{description} \magicwand \item[{\rm (D1')}] Prepare two quantum registers.
-The first register holds a control string, initially set to $\ket{0}$, and the second register holds the state $\ket{\Phi_{\pi,s}^\sigma}$.
-Apply the inverse Fourier transformation $F_m^{-1}$ to the first register.
-Meanwhile, assume that we can perform the Fourier transformation exactly.
-The total system then becomes
+\begin{theorem}[Generalized Distinguishing Algorithm] There exists a polynomial-time quantum algorithm that, for each $n\in\nat$, $\pi\in {\cal K}^m_n$, and $s\in\integer_{m}$, decrypts $\rho_\pi^{(s)}(n)$ to $s$ with exponentially-small error probability. \end{theorem} \begin{proof} Let $\chi$ be any given quantum state of the form $\rho_\pi^{(s)}$ for a certain hidden permutation $\pi\in{\cal K}_n^m$ and also a certain hidden parameter $s$.
+Note that $\chi$ is a mixture of all pure states $\ket{\Phi_{\pi,s}^\sigma}$ over a randomly chosen $\sigma\in S_n$.
+It thus suffices to give a polynomial-time quantum algorithm that decrypts $\ket{\Phi_{\pi,s}^\sigma}$ to $s$ for each fixed $\sigma$.
+Such an algorithm can be given by conducting the following {\em Generalized Controlled-$\pi$ Test}, which is a straightforward generalization of the distinguishing algorithm given in the proof of Theorem~\ref{trapdoor}.
+To define this test, we first recall the quantum Fourier transformation $F_m$ over $\integer_m$ as well as its inverse $F_m^{-1}$: for any $x\in\integer_m$,